 This post: Fun Bible devotions for kids.

-It’s not an exhaustive list; but it is a list of both picture books and chapter books which are Biblical, engaging, and beautiful.
+It’s not an exhaustive list; but it is a list of both picture books + chapter books that are Biblical, engaging + fun.

 I’ve simply read from other books, as needed.

 I discovered Our 24 Family Ways at a women’s conference with Sally Clarkson when my kids were much younger.
 It really is one of the best kids devotional books!